swisscom/ArtifactCollectionMatrix/README.md

 # Forensic Artifact Collection Tool Matrix

-Evaluation of different forensic artifact collection tools, also known as forensic live collection.
+Evaluation and comparison of different forensic artifact collection tools, also known as forensic live collection.

 What the emojis mean